 I will tell you why.
 It’s because it’s the absolute best thing for you and your baby.

-To understand the importance of this golden hour, you must understand what is happening in your little one … and why he needs you to be on his team advocating to make the transition to life on the outside a smooth one.
+To understand the importance of this golden hour, you must understand what is happening in your little one … and why, whenever possible, he needs you to be on his team advocating to make the transition to life on the outside a smooth one.